 \section{Abstract}

-In this paper, we explore the structure of limit space for a sequence of Riemannian manifolds with Bakry-\'{E}mery Ricci curvature bounded from below in Gromov-Hausdorff topology.
-We will extend the techniques established by Cheeger and Cloding in [CC1] and [CC2] for Riemannian manifolds with Ricci curvature bounded from below to our case.
-We prove that each tangent space at a point of the limit space is a metric cone.
-We also analyze the singular structure of limit space as in [CCT].
-Our results will be applied to study the limit space for a sequence of K\"ahler metrics arising from solutions of certain complex Monge-Amp\`ere equations for the existence problem of K\"ahler-Ricc soliton on a Fano manifold via the continuity method [TZ1], [TZ2].
+In this paper, we explore the limit structure of a sequence of Riemannian manifolds with Bakry-\'{E}mery Ricci curvature bounded below in the Gromov-Hausdorff topology.
+By extending the techniques established by Cheeger-Cloding for Riemannian manifolds with Ricci curvature bounded below, we prove that each tangent space at a point of the limit space is a metric cone.
+We also analyze the singular structure of the limit space analogous to a work of Cheeger-Colding-Tian.
+Our results will be applied to study the limit space of a sequence of K\"ahler metrics arising from solutions of certain complex Monge-Amp\`ere equations for the existence of K\"ahler-Ricci solitons on a Fano manifold via the continuity method.